domRiddle/ASF/FAQ.md

 **Q:** Can I run more ASF instances then?

 **A:** You can run as many ASF instances on one machine as you like, assuming every instance has it's own directory and it's own configs, and account used in one instance is not used in another one.
 However, ask yourself why you want to do that.
 ASF is optimized to handle a dozen, even a hundred of accounts at the same time, and launching those dozen of bots in their own ASF instances degrades performance, takes more OS resources, and causes lack of synchronization between bots - so for example you're more likely to hit ```InvalidPassword``` issue described below, as logging in requests are not being synchronized between ASF instances.
 Therefore, my **strong suggestion** is, always run maximum of one ASF instance per one IP/interface.
 If you have more IPs/interfaces, by all means you can run more ASF instances, every instance using it's own IP/interface.
 If you don't, launching more ASF instances is totally pointless, and does not only degrade performance and takes more OS resources (such as memory), but also causes lack of synchronization and increased likehood of causing issues.

 ***

-**Q:** Farming takes too long, can I somehow speed it up?

-**A:** The only thing which heavily affects speed of farming is selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)** for your bot instance.
-Everything else has negligible effect and will not make farming faster, while some actions such as launching ASF process several times will even **make it worse**.
-If you really have an urge of making every damn second from farming process, then ASF allows you to fine-tune some core farming variables such as ```FarmingDelay``` - all of them are explained in **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)**.
-However, as I said, the effect is negligible, and choosing proper cards farming algorithm for given account is one and the only crucial choice that can heavily affect speed of farming, everything else is pure cosmetic.
-Instead of worrying about farming speed, just launch ASF and let it do it's job - I can assure you that it's doing it in the most effective way I could come up with :+1:.

-***